 “No, nothing more for you all to do here.
 You can go on your way.”
 Now I got a pretty darn good idea what’s facing them younger two when they get on back home.
 “Say, Adam, a word with you before you go?”

 Tags: Adam Cartwright, Ben Cartwright, Family, Hoss Cartwright, Joe / Little Joe Cartwright, Roy Coffee

 Other Stories by this Author

 - Little Joe and the Punch Bowl (by BettyHT)

-- The Letter (by BettyHT)
+- An Excellent Plan (by BettyHT)